LuciaGiagnolini12/FileSystem_to_BoDi/README.md

 # FileSystem_to_BoDi

-Python workflow for generating RDF knowledge graphs from born-digital archives according to the [Born-Digital Archive Ontology (BoDi)](http://w3id.org/bodi#), an extension of [Records in Contexts - Ontology (RiC-O)(https://www.ica.org/standards/RiC/ontology)].
+Python workflow for generating RDF knowledge graphs from born-digital archives according to the [Born-Digital Ontology (BoDi)](http://w3id.org/bodi#), an extension of [Records in Contexts - Ontology (RiC-O)](https://www.ica.org/standards/RiC/ontology).

 ## Overview